The Golf Round

 It asks where you should land it.

-Maybe you should just have left the driver in the car today.
+Maybe you should have just left the driver in the car today.

 Architects don’t ask, “How do we reward great shots?”